InclineDigital/www.incline.digital/index.md

-## Incline helps businesses profit.
+## About Incline

-Sometimes that involves computers.

-## Services
+Incline is a business consulting and software engineering firm established in 2005.

 Our services center around development, automation, and optimization.